HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 With `preload` and `prefetch`, it's crucial to use the `as` attribute to help the browser prioritize the resource more accurately.
 Doing so allows for proper storage in the cache for future requests, applying the correct Content Security Policy ([CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)), and setting the correct `Accept` request headers.

 With `preload` many different content-types can be preloaded and the[full list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#Attributes) follows the recommendations made in the Fetch [spec](https://fetch.spec.whatwg.org/#concept-request-destination).
 The most popular is the `script` type with 64% usage.

-{{ figure_markup(
-  caption="The percent of preload hints on mobile using the scripts type.", content="64%", classes="big-number", sheets_gid="1829901599", sql_file="as_attribute_by_year.sql"
-) }}

 This is likely related to a large group of sites built as Single Page Apps that need the main bundle as soon as possible to start downloading the rest of their JS dependencies.
 Subsequent usage comes from font at 8%, style at 5%, image at 1%, and fetch at 1%.

 {{ figure_markup(
   image="mobile-as-attribute-values-by-year.png",
-  caption="Mobile \"as\" attribute values by year.", description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTYAbLxN40s6mNR1jo0XDe_V4siN8TAsx2mryMp5IQmlJ-9O9eJxYROz7Rw6ozyFP6hlIZHxxh95GqX/pubchart?oid=903180926&format=interactive",
+  caption="Mobile \"as\" attribute values by year.", description="Column chart showcasing the mobile `as` attribute values by year.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTYAbLxN40s6mNR1jo0XDe_V4siN8TAsx2mryMp5IQmlJ-9O9eJxYROz7Rw6ozyFP6hlIZHxxh95GqX/pubchart?oid=903180926&format=interactive", sheets_gid="1829901599", sql_file="as_attribute_by_year.sql"
-  sheets_gid="1829901599",
-  sql_file="as_attribute_by_year.sql"